 Having too much

 stress, for too long, is bad for your heart and overall health.
-And if you don't have good ways to manage it, you are more likely to have
+And if you don't have good ways to manage it, you are more likely to develop

 heart disease, high blood pressure (hypertension),